mkdocstrings/griffe/docs/guide/users/recommendations/public-apis.md

 ## The CLI is API too

-This section deserves an entire article, but we will try to stay succint here.
+This section deserves an entire article, but we will try to stay succinct here.

 Generally, we distinguish the API (Application Programming Interface) from the CLI (Command Line Interface), TUI (Textual User Interface) or GUI (Graphical User Interface).
-Contrary to TUIs or GUIs which are not likely to be controled programmatically (they typically work with keyboard and mouse inputs), the CLI can easily be called by various scripts or programs, including from Python programs.
+Contrary to TUIs or GUIs which are not likely to be controlled programmatically (they typically work with keyboard and mouse inputs), the CLI can easily be called by various scripts or programs, including from Python programs.

 Even if a project was not designed to be used programmatically (doesn't expose a public API), it is *a certainty* that with enough popularity, it *will* be used programmatically.
 And the CLI will even more so be used programmatically if there is no API.
 Even if there is an API, sometimes it makes more sense to hook into the CLI rather than the API (cross-language integrations, wrappers, etc.).